anees555/credit_card_fraud_detection/README.md

 ##  Conclusion & Insights

-In this project, we explored the challenging task of detecting fraudulent credit card transactions using machine learning.
+In this project, I have  explored the task of detecting fraudulent credit card transactions using machine learning.
 Due to the highly imbalanced nature of the data (with fraud accounting for less than 0.2% of transactions), traditional classifiers performed poorly without addressing class imbalance.

 To solve this, we employed **ADASYN**, an oversampling technique that adaptively generates synthetic samples for the minority class.
 This allowed us to train models on a more balanced dataset and dramatically improved detection rates.